Jarvis and Friends, Volume 2 – Composers Concordance Records: COMCON0053

 Unstable Behavior in Paintings – Gene Pritsker (BMI)

 I wrote a piece for bendir & drum set, for Peter Jarvis and Glen Velez, called ‘Recrudescence’.
-When I was writing my new piece for electric guitar and drum set I decided to re imagine this music, leaving the drum set part as is and using the notation of the bendir to create the guitar part.
-Recrudescence means the revival of material or behavior that had previously been stabilized, so this made sense to me, I am re using material that has already been written, Recrudescence is also usually defined as the recurrence of symptoms, so the musical material being the symptom that is requiring in the new composition.
-The word behavior struck me as well, and I decided to go to the visual arts and find paintings that deal with reoccurring behavior, I found that many paintings dealt with unstable behavior, and researched 26 of this paintings.
+When I was writing my new piece for electric guitar and drum set I decided to re-imagine this music, leaving the drum set part as is and using the notation of the bendir to create the guitar part.
+Recrudescence means the revival of material or behavior that had previously been stabilized, so this made sense to me, I am reusing material that has already been written, Recrudescence is also usually defined as the recurrence of symptoms, so the musical material being the symptom that is requiring in the new composition.
+The word behavior struck me as well, and I decided to go to the visual arts and fine paintings that deal with reoccurring behavior, I found that many paintings dealt with unstable behavior, and researched 26 of this paintings.
 I also made a movie slide show that goes with these paintings. – Gene Pritsker

 Forever Hidden, Forever in Plain Sight – Payton MacDonald (ASCAP)